kwamedan/my-full-template/README.md

 * The personal trainer page will have a 'personal trainer and client at the gym'
 * The application page will have a positive background of someone smiling so they can picture themselves with that same emotion once they sign up.

-#### Video file
-This file will show the user a preview of the gym and features to enjoy once a member.
-It will also be interactive and allow the user to pause/play the video.

 ### Wireframes

 After reviewing and completing the wireframes, it has given me a better understanding of how my website would appear and appeal to the user.
 For this reason, I've decided to change sections and parts of the layout within my webstie: